stlartworks/stlartworks.github.io/_posts/2016-09-12-nas-chief-executive-program.md

 <B><center>National Arts Strategies Announces Leaders Chosen
 to Participate in The Chief Executive Program: Community & Culture</center>

-September 1, 2016 – Alexandria, VA – National Arts Strategies is pleased to announce the participation of 50 exceptional leaders in the fourth and final class of The Chief Executive Program.
+<i>September 1, 2016</i> – Alexandria, VA – National Arts Strategies is pleased to announce the
+participation of 50 exceptional leaders in the fourth and final class of The Chief Executive Program.
 The Chief Executive Program: Community and Culture brings together an international cohort of 50 CEOs who are working to lead change in their organizations,